 The most popular and straightforward way to say thanks in Italian is a hearty grazie.
 This Italian word is a catch-all that covers both formal and informal situations with just about any audience.
 From the taxi driver who drops you at your destination to the Italian who steps aside to let you through a crowd, grazie is an expected part of a courteous interaction.

-Express genuine appreciation with È molto gentile da parte tua
+2. Express gratitude with È molto gentile da parte tua

 Get a step beyond grazie with this Italian saying. È molto gentile da parte tua translates to “you’re so kind,” and it’s perfect for offering gratitude in situations where an Italian has gone out of their way to welcome you or treat you with kindness.